hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/3-todos-table.md

 ---
-title: "Create table todos"
+title: "Create todos table"
-metaTitle: "Create table todos | Hasura GraphQL Tutorial"
+metaTitle: "Create todos table | Hasura GraphQL Tutorial"
-metaDescription: "Let's create table todos with Hasura console by heading to Data tab and clicking on Create table"
+metaDescription: "Let's create todos table with Hasura console by heading to Data tab and clicking on Create table"
 ---

-Now let's move on to creating the other model `todos`
+Now let's move on to creating the other model: `todos`

 The `todos` table will have the following columns: